 • Check the tier placement (Tier 5 specialty vs Tier 3 brand vs Tier 2 generic)

-Tier placement does not change MFP
+Tier placement does not change the MFP

 Manufacturers and the future of US drug pricing